 If your query relates specifically to Be My Parent, then please contact us instead.

-Between April 2012 and September 2013, at least 153 children were placed with adoptive or permanent foster families through Be My Parent.
-80 were placed on their own, and 73 as part of groups of siblings.
+Between April 2013 and March 2014, at least 160 children were placed with adoptive or permanent foster families through Be My Parent.

 Download the information pack on adoption and fostering.

 If you would like us to send you an information pack and an introductory copy of the Be My Parent newspaper in the post, at a cost of £7.50, you will first need to register with us.
 Once registered and logged in, you can purchase a pack.
 Alternatively, please contact us.